 Some people are surprised to hear that we didn’t have sex at the first Kinky Salons.
 Although they were always sexy, the sex didn’t really start happening until a couple of years in.
 There was some action, in dark corners.
 We had a spanking bench, and there were certainly plenty of kinky escapades, but it took a couple of years before we added dedicated play spaces, designed specifically for people to have sex.
 Or, as we dubbed them, the “horizontal socializing space.”

-I hosted Kinky Salon with Scott for nine years, and then we parted ways so that Scott could focus on other projects.
-I now host Kinky Salon in San Francisco, and guide the global Kinky Salon community.
+Polly hosted Kinky Salon with Scott for nine years, and then they parted ways so that Scott could focus on other projects.
+Polly now hosts Kinky Salon in San Francisco, and guides the global Kinky Salon community.

-To learn more about the history of Kinky Salon, where I came from, and a deeper look into the ethos, pick up a copy of my memoir Polly: Sex Culture Revolutionary.
+To learn more about the history of Kinky Salon, where Polly came from, and a deeper look into the ethos, pick up a copy of her memoir Polly: Sex Culture Revolutionary.